 - How did you make your boss look good?
 How did you make your boss’s boss look good?

 - If your company had to lay off half the organization, why should the CEO/shareholders keep you over your peers?

 Next, review your original job description.
 Reflect on how you have delivered against your original job duties as well as where you have gone above and beyond.

-If you get stuck, ask your colleagues how you have been of support and how you delivered value during your tenure.
-Below are a few questions to consider asking your peers, supervisors, and clients to collect their insights into your performance.
+If you get stuck, ask your colleagues how you have been of support to them and how you have delivered value during your tenure.
+Below are a few questions to consider asking your peers, supervisors, and clients in order to get their insights into your performance.